LaresLLC/ScrapingKit/README.md

 # ScrapingKit
 ## v1.01 Release
+Brought to you by [Neil Lines](https://twitter.com/myexploit2600) & [Andy Gill](https://twitter.com/ZephrFish) at [Lares Labs](https://labs.lares.com).
 ![image](https://github.com/LaresLLC/ScrapingKit/assets/5783068/4655e287-cc3c-480c-97a7-e280c9fcb149)

 Scraping Kit is made up of several tools for scraping services for keywords, useful for initial enumeration of Domain Controllers or if you have popped a user's desktop, their outlook client.
-Each component has a function currently supports scraping and emailing the contents to a designated email address for easy exfiltration.
+Each component has a function that currently supports scraping and emailing the contents to a designated email address for easy exfiltration.

 The kit contains two tools currently with more to come in the coming months and more customisation options.